-The Air Quality Management Area in Chepstow was declared in April 2007 due to the level of $NO_2$ exceeding the objective level.
+The Air Quality Management Area in Chepstow was declared in April 2007 due to the level of NO_2 exceeding the objective level.
 Map 6 shows the location and boundary of the Chepstow AQMA.
 Table 20 shows the annual mean concentrations at each of the monitoring sites in Chepstow, the figures in bold show where the level has exceeded the objective.
 The results show that there is also a year-on-year variation at the locations monitored within Chepstow.
-The highest measured concentration in 2018 was 42.5 $\mu$ g/m3 at 2 Hardwick Hill, which is representative of relevant exposure and is higher than the objective of 40 $\mu$ g/m3.
-However, this figure had decreased from a 67.5 $\mu$ g/m3 high in 2011 and the 2018 figure of 42.5 $\mu$ g/m3, is considerably below that of 2017 (51.1 $\mu$ g/m3).
+The highest measured concentration in 2019 was 42.3 μ g/m3 at 2 Hardwick Hill, which is representative of relevant exposure and is higher than the objective of 40 μ g/m3.
+However, this figure had decreased from a 60.3 μ g/m3 high in 2012.
+As with Usk all monitoring points recorded significantly lower concentrations in 2020, which is no doubt the impact of the Covid-19 on traffic levels in the settlement.